-EBITDA Margin for YTD 2021 was 27.3%, compared with 24.2% for YTD 2020 and is at the high end of our historical range of expected EBITDA Margins.
+EBITDA Margin for YTD 2021 was 27.2%, compared with 25.0% for YTD 2020 and is at the higher end of our historical range of EBITDA Margins.
 Operating leverage was created in both of our operating segments as a result of volume growth, the continued management of our variable costs, and through our strategic acquisitions of TDS, MCI and Skelton.